 A community can support a variety of business goals, from growing your member base, increasing brand loyalty, keeping members engaged throughout your annual event cycle, and gathering feedback and use cases.
-Creating a Community in the Socio Platform is very similar to creating an event.
+Creating a Community in the Webex Events Platform is almost identical to creating an event.
 Let's dive in!

-Socio Communities have the same great features as Socio Event Apps with unique abilities supporting year-round usage by members across the globe.
+Webex Events Communities have the same great features as Webex Events with unique abilities supporting year-round usage by members across the globe.

-This article shows how to build a Community in the Socio Platform and offers tips on configuring it to work with the other products.
+This article shows how to build a Community in the Webex Events Platform and offers tips on configuring it to work with other products.
 You'll be amazed at how quickly and easily your community takes shape! 👍

 ⭐️ Keep in mind, because Event Apps and Communities are so similar, most of our help content references "Event App" and "event".
 The content applies to Communities, too, unless otherwise specified.

-The video below walks through the technical steps of creating a Community in the Socio Platform.
+The video below walks through the technical steps of creating a Community in the Webex Events Platform.

 Create a Community

-From any page in the Socio Platform, click the Communities button.
-The Communities page lists all the Communities you've created, if any.
-To create a new one, click Create Communities.
+From any page in the Webex Events Platform, click the Communities button.
+The Communities page lists all the communities you've created, if any.
+To create a new one, click Create Community.

 The first step in creating a Community is the Basics page.

 Consider the what, where, when, and how of your community.
 Don't worry — you can come back and edit things later as needed.
 The Basics page has 2 steps. 👇